About Gari Carter

-The next ten years were spent being reconstructed in more ways than one, using the Monroe Institute’s audio Surgical Support Series to control pain.
-I was divorced, remarried, moved to Denver, and divorced again after six months.
-Then my dream since college of working for an airline finally materialized.
-Frontier Airlines was like a small family and I made lifelong friends.
-My main position was in Dining and Cabin Service, but agents called me down to translate on the concourses if someone could not speak English at a gate.
-After Frontier was taken over by Continental, we had our own line at the Unemployment office and Frontier employees learned about a new side of life.
+The next ten years were spent being reconstructed in many ways, using the Monroe Institute's audio Surgical Support Series to control pain.
+After moving to Denver, I worked for Frontier Airlines in Dining and Cabin Service, but agents called me down to translate on the concourses if someone could not speak English at a gate.

-While jobless, waiting for my Denver house to sell, I took a creative writing course.
-For the first assignment, we had to describe something in our lives, and read it out loud.
+In a creative writing course for the first assignment, we had to describe something in our lives, and read it out loud.
 When I finished reading about the beginning of the car crash, I looked up, thinking I had bored everyone.
-But one student asked, “What happens next?”
+But one student asked, "What happens next?"
 The teacher said that it was the beginnings of a book, and should keep on going.
 When I had written anything in school, I always thought everyone else was better.
 Suddenly I was catapulted into the world of authors, surprising me, since I loved to read and had never thought of writing.

 Henry David Thoreau said, "Stand up and live, before you sit down and write."
 As I wrote, I understood how all my assorted careers enriched and helped me.
 Working on my first book, my body hurt again from each new descriptive word.
 I thought I had let go of the accident trauma.
 Writing that book was a welcome clearing mentally and physically, which I turned around to use my experience to help others.